arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 data a :<|> b = a :<|> b
 ```

-If we didn't want to write them infix, they could be writen like this:
+If we didn't want to write them infix, they could be written like this:

 ```haskell
 data (:>) path a